owenpalmer/ambient_tutorials/README.md

 make a mistake or lose track of something. this format solves that problem by having the tutorial *explain* the code, and having the sidebar show a cohesive program.

-i hacked this together in one evening, so the current implemention only supposed to be a *visual* proof of concept
+i hacked this together in one evening, so the current implemention is only supposed to be a *visual* proof of concept